PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 If you choose to register on-line, we are very happy for you to email 2 scanned copies of your ID which should include at least 1 form of photo ID, ie. passport/driving licence whenever possible.
 Please email your documents to:

-We are happy for you to bring your ID in with you if you cannot send us you documents via email.
 Please note you won't be fully registered until we see and approve your ID.

 If you would like to opt out of having a Summary Care Record created please complete the relevant form, sign and date it, handing it in with the rest of your paperwork.